tangodata/draft.tangoandchaos/source/index.md

 ---
-layout: default
+permalink: /
 title: Home
-nav_order: 1
 description: "Tango And Chaos -- recoded into Jekyll"
-permalink: /
+layout: default
+nav_order: 000
 ---

-# Welcome to Tango And chaos
+# Welcome to Tango And Chaos
+_A memoir_

 Table of Content